rushab101/The_Struggle_of_Trust/README.md

 + Can dynamically increase total hearts (After defeat boss when it drops a heart, when picking it up, total health will increase
 + Pogo on Spikes
 + Dialogue In game
-+Physics Object( Moving Spikes, breakable creates,Health pickups,moving platforms)
++ Physics Object( Moving Spikes, breakable creates,Health pickups,moving platforms)
 + Nuggets/Ingots/Coin system (whatever name we choose; these can be used for store purchases)
++ Particles for Hitstops and hitting/slash

 Needs to be added eventually:
 - Fix Glow
-- Missing particle for Hitstop
 - Level Particle Effect
 - FIX DUST PARTICLES (Needs to happen while moving, jumping, landing, turning directions, etc.)
 - Mana/Stamina system (to prevent spamming attacks and spells)